310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

             You’re on the mark, but you’re looking at it from the opposite angle.
 This is the correct way to look at it.
             {% endbubble %}
             {% bubble Midori nod %}
-            The more I look at it, the more there is to enjoy about it… It’s such a soothing drawing to look at, don’t you think?
+            The more I look at it, the more there is to appreciate about it… It’s such a soothing drawing to look at, don’t you think?

             Ahh~ This must be what you call a “God-given talent”.
 This is the one time I want to express my gratitude to God…♪
 			{% endbubble %}